Thylakoid

 Thylakoids are membrane-bound compartments inside chloroplasts and cyanobacteria.
 They are the site of the light-dependent reactions of photosynthesis.
 Thylakoids consist of a thylakoid membrane surrounding a thylakoid lumen.
 Chloroplast thylakoids frequently form stacks of disks referred to as grana (singular: granum).
-Grana are connected by intergranal/stromal thylakoids, which join granum stacks together as a single functional compartment.
+Grana are connected by intergranal or stromal thylakoids, which join granum stacks together as a single functional compartment.

 In thylakoid membranes, chlorophyll pigments are found in packets called quantasomes.
 Each quantasome contains 230 to 250 chlorophyll molecules.

 Etymology

 The word Thylakoid comes from the Greek word thylakos or θύλακος, meaning "sac" or "pouch".
 Thus, thylakoid means "sac-like" or "pouch-like".

 Structure

 Thylakoids are membrane-bound structures embedded in the chloroplast stroma.
 A stack of thylakoids is called a granum and resembles a stack of coins.

 Membrane

 The thylakoid membrane is the site of the light-dependent reactions of photosynthesis with the photosynthetic pigments embedded directly in the membrane.
-It is an alternating pattern of dark and light bands measuring each 1 nanometre.
+It is an alternating pattern of dark and light bands measuring one nanometer each.
 The thylakoid lipid bilayer shares characteristic features with prokaryotic membranes and the inner chloroplast membrane.
 For example, acidic lipids can be found in thylakoid membranes, cyanobacteria and other photosynthetic bacteria and are involved in the functional integrity of the photosystems.
 The thylakoid membranes of higher plants are composed primarily of phospholipids and galactolipids that are asymmetrically arranged along and across the membranes.
-Thylakoid membranes are richer in galactolipids rather than phospholipids; also they predominantly consist of hexagonal phase II forming monogalacotosyl diglyceride lipid.
-Despite this unique composition, plant thylakoid membranes have been shown to assume largely lipid-bilayer dynamic organization.
-Lipids forming the thylakoid membranes, richest in high-fluidity linolenic acid are synthesized in a complex pathway involving exchange of lipid precursors between the endoplasmic reticulum and inner membrane of the plastid envelope and transported from the inner membrane to the thylakoids via vesicles.
+Thylakoid membranes are richer in galactolipids than phospholipids; they predominantly consist of hexagonal phase II forming monogalacotosyl diglyceride lipid.
+Despite this composition, plant thylakoid membranes have been shown to assume largely lipid-bilayer dynamic organization.
+Lipids forming the thylakoid membranes, rich in high-fluidity linolenic acid are synthesized in a complex pathway involving exchange of lipid precursors between the endoplasmic reticulum and inner membrane of the plastid envelope and transported from the inner membrane to the thylakoids via vesicles.